threefoldfoundation/tft-stellar/scripts/conversion/readme.txt

-# Scripts to see the status od the conversion
+# Scripts to see the status of the conversion

 ## List locked accounts